-In this section we will generalize the ideas of Section \ref{sec_sdp} from a finite sum of kernels to a continuum of scales.
-We will make some more assumptions to the general setting introduced in Section \ref{cont_math}. \begin{assumption} We assume that the measure $\la(s)$ is the Lebesgue measure on the finite interval $[0,1]$ and that the family $H_s$ of RKHS is ordered by inclusion
+In this section, we will generalise the ideas of Section \ref{sec_sdp} from a finite sum of kernels to a continuum of scales.
+We will make some more assumptions to the general setting introduced in Section \ref{cont_math}. \begin{assump} We assume that the measure $\la(s)$ is the Lebesgue measure on the finite interval $[0,1]$ and that the family $H_s$ of RKHS is ordered by inclusion

-\end{assumption} This assumption might be relaxed a little bit.
-The main restriction is that we don't want the measure $\la$ to contain any singular parts.
-As long as $\la(s)$ is absolutely continuous with respect to the Lebesgue measure, {\it i.e.} it can be represented via a density $\la(s) = f(s) \ud x$, the same construction can be carried out.
+\end{assump} This assumption might be relaxed a little bit: As long as $\la(s)$ is absolutely continuous with respect to the Lebesgue measure, i.e. it can be represented via a density $\la(s) = f(s) \ud s$, the same construction can be carried out.
 The ordering of the inclusions corresponds to that in Section \ref{sec_reverse}.

 As in the discrete setting we can formulate the two image matching problems.
-The first is a direct generalization of problem \ref{lddmm_sumofker} to a continuum of scales. \begin{definition}[LDDMM with an Integral Kernel] Registering $I_0$ to $I_{\text{targ}}$ is done by finding the minimizer $v(t)$ of
+The first is a direct generalisation of problem \ref{lddmm_sumofker} to a continuum of scales. \begin{defi}[LDDMM with an integral over kernels] Registering the $I_0$ to the image $I_{\on{target}}$ is done by finding the minimiser $v(t)$ of

-where $K=\int_0^1K_s \ud s$ is the integral over the scales $K_s$. \end{definition} The other problem associates to each scale a separate vector field.
+where $\ph(t)$ is the flow of $v(t)$ and $\mathsf{k}=\int_0^1\mathsf{k}_s \ud s$ is the integral over the scales and $H$ the corresponding RKHS. \end{defi} The other problem associates to each scale a separate vector field.
 It was proposed in \cite{SommerKernelBundle1, SommerKernelBundle2}, where it was called registration with a kernel bundle.
-The term kernel bundle refers to the one-parameter family $\mc H = (H_s)_{s\in[0,1]}$ of RKHS. \begin{definition}[LDDMM with a Kernel Bundle] Registering $I_0$ to $I_{\text{targ}}$ is done by finding the one-parameter family $v_s(t)$ of vector fields, which minimizes
+The term kernel bundle refers to the one-parameter family $\mc H = (H_s)_{s\in[0,1]}$ of RKHS. \begin{defi}[LDDMM with a kernel bundle] Registering the image $I_0$ to the image $I_{\on{target}}$ is done by finding the one-parameter family $v_s(t)$ of vector fields, which minimises